 After a lot of observational research, scientists have concluded that coffee’s high antioxidant effects reduce the risk of these diseases.
 Currently, there are many studies that agree with this conclusion.

 Linked to a Reduced Risk of Many Diseases

 For example, people who drink coffee have a 23 to 50 percent decrease in the risk of having type II diabetes.
 For every cup of coffee, you take per day, there is a linked 7 percent decrease in the risk.

 Coffee has also been reported to have a beneficial effect on the overall mental health of people.
-Women who drink often have a lower chance of depression and suicide.
+Some studies found that women who drink often have a lower chance of depression and suicide.

 Unnoticed Antioxidants in Coffee

 Even decaffeinated coffee will still contain the antioxidant called Cafestol.
 It acts as the bile modulator in the human body.
 The Cafestol also acts as an anti-inflammatory agent in the human brain.
 According to a study, this antioxidant helps improve memory.